avantikalal/covid-gene-expression/report/biohackrxiv.md

 <figure>
   <img src="https://github.com/avantikalal/covid-gene-expression/blob/vBH-report/report/figures/Fig2.png" align="middle" width="800">
-  <figcaption><b>Fig. 2</b>.
+  <figcaption margin=><b>Fig. 2</b>.
 PCA analysis of samples used in this report.
 The first 2 components (~85% of total variance) showed different sources of variation in the data.
 Replicate samples from the same group cluster correctly together.
 The image on the left shows that different cell lines, i.e. A549 and NHBE, present strongly different expression profiles; the image on the right shows samples from the same batch cluster together.
 PC = principal component, vst = variance stabilizing transformation (Anders and Huber 2010).</figcaption>
-</figure></br>
+</figure><br/>

 Since our aim was to find specific SARS-CoV-2-infection regulated genes, we decided to perform the downstream analyses on pairwise comparisons controls vs. infected within each experiment (batch), maintaining the different cell lines separated, and comparing the results of the differential expression and functional analyses across experiments.

 **Differentially expressed genes**

 We decided to focus on genes differentially expressed (DE) upon SARS-CoV-2 infection, whether detected in NHBE or in A549 cells.
-Fig. 3 shows the number of genes DE detected from each of the methods used: DESeq2 (Love et al., 2014), edgeR (Robinson et al., 2010) and limma-voom (Law et al., 2014); for details, see the Methods section).
+Fig. 3 shows the number of genes DE detected from each of the methods used: DESeq2 (Love et al., 2014), edgeR (Robinson et al., 2010) and limma-voom (Law et al., 2014); for details, see the Methods section.
 In order to select SARS-CoV-2 specific genes, we selected among these DE genes only those that were not present in the other RSV and H1N1 infected cells.
 The full list has been made publicly available through the Zenodo platform (see the “Data, GitHub repositories and reproducible workflows” section).
 The top 15 genes up- and down-regulated are given in **Table 1** and **Table 2**.

 <figure>
   <img src="https://github.com/avantikalal/covid-gene-expression/blob/vBH-report/report/figures/Fig3.png" align="middle" width="800">
   <figcaption><b>Fig. 3</b>.
 Bar Plots depicting the number of genes DE from each of the three methods used and the overlap between them for each tested condition (see Methods).
 We validated as high confidence DE the genes detected at least in two methods.</figcaption>
-</figure></br>
+</figure><br/>

 **Table 1**.
 Top 15 upregulated genes which were common to the three methods (only the log2FC and FDR-adjusted p-values from edgeR are indicated below).